-The price for the weekend is $40 per person to cover supplies (ropes, prizes, etc.) as well as food for the weekend.
-That means that the weekend cost for a Webelos and parent is $80.
+The price for the weekend is $30 per person to cover supplies (ropes, prizes, etc.) as well as food for the day.
+That means that the cost for a Webelos and parent is $80.
 This event is staffed entirely by volunteers so we can keep the cost down.

 2. What time should I arrive?

-We are asking Webelos to try to arrive around 6 PM on Friday.
-This will give you enough time to get checked in, situated in your cabin, and ready for the Friday Night Firebowl.
+We are asking Webelos to try to arrive around 7AM on Saturday morning.
+This will give you enough time to get checked in, situated in your campsite, and ready for the activities.

 3. What time is checkout?

-Checkout time is at 11AM Sunday morning.
-We will hold a non-denominational Scoutís Own service in the morning.
-There are also prizes for the Camp Wide Games winners, and patches for the participants.
+Checkout time is at 8PM Saturday.
+There are also prizes for the Camp Wide Games winners.
 If you wonít be able to stay through the awards ceremony, please let one of the Directors know so they can give your things to you before you leave.

 4. What should I bring with me?

-You will be sleeping in a cabin, so no need to bring a tent.
-There will be a bunk bed with a mattress for you to sleep on, so no need for a cot.
-You will need a sleeping bag and pillow.
-Your Webelos will need their Class A uniforms (Blue or Tan BSA shirt) along with a few changes of clothes.
+You will not be spending the night, so no need to bring a tent.
+Your Webelos will need their Class A uniforms (Blue or Tan BSA shirt) along with a change of clothes.
 When the weather is bad, itís always a good idea to bring an extra pair of shoes as well.
 A good rain coat is always important (remember, the Scout motto is 'Be Prepared').

 In addition, your Webelos will need to bring their Ten Essentials to carry around with them.
 These may be checked at one or more of the skills stations during the camp wide games!
 You can find the list of Ten Essentials in your Cub Scout or Scouts BSA handbook.
 A Class 1 personal health history form (Parts A&B) is also required for each person staying in camp.
 Please ensure you bring a completed BSA Health Form with you.